AdobeDocs/media-analytics.en/help/reporting/metrics/content-starts.md

 ## How this metric is calculated

-The media backend sets `mediaReporting.sessionDetails.isPlayed = true` the first time a [play](/help/implementation/events/playback/play.md) event for main content is received.
+The media backend sets this flag the first time a [play](/help/implementation/events/playback/play.md) event for main content is received.
 The metric is triggered on that play event but reported on the close call.
 To compute the pre-roll drop rate, use `(Media starts − Content starts) / Media starts`.

 | Reporting system | Source |
 | --- | --- |